alexsee/deep-trace-clustering/README.md

-# DeepCluster: Learning Good Representations for Trace Clustering
+# Learning of Process Representations Using Recurrent Neural Networks

 ## Setup
 Use Miniconda for the easiest way to setup an environment.